Voldemort108X/xrzhang/index.md

 ## Awards
 <hr style="height:2px;border-width:0;color:gray;background-color:gray">
-* Xute Li Special Fellowship (highest honor for undergrad, 9/all undergraduates), by BIT in 2019
+* Xu Teli Special Fellowship (highest honor for undergrad, 9/all undergrads), by BIT in 2019
 * Graduate with 1st Class Honor, by BIT and Beijing Municipal Education Commission in 2019
 * Excellent Graduation Thesis, by BIT in 2019
 * Special Award for Outstanding Innovation, by Ministry of Industry and Information Technology of China in 2018